The Cherokees

 Devin Cucumber, Oconaluftee Indian Village, modeling authentic Cherokee 1700s clothing (AmRevNC photograph)

 When you visit locations on this website associated with the Cherokees, please do not imagine teepees or wigwams, feathered headdresses, and nomads roving about on horseback!
-Some of those describe Native Americans of the Western United States, which were only a small percentage of the native nations in the U.S. Other ideas were mistakes or fiction from Hollywood Westerns, like:
+Some of those describe Native Americans of the Western United States, which were only a small percentage of the Native nations in the U.S. Other ideas were mistakes or fiction from Hollywood Westerns, like:

-• The music, drumbeats, chants and motions promoted by sports teams with Native American mascots, again made up by whites.
+• The music, drumbeats, chants and motions promoted by sports teams with Native American mascots, made up by whites.

 • Men making vibrating war cries—a misuse of “ullalling,” a sound made by women (in many cultures around the world) for various reasons including signaling a camp location or providing warnings.